maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `useBalance.js` file uses the `useBalance` custom hook which is used to get the balance of an account that is connected to the dapp.
+The `useBalance.js` file uses the `useBalance` custom hook which is used to get the balances of tokens of an account that is connected to the dapp.

 For the `useContract.js` file